See a list of Veterinary Assistant Programs by Clicking Here!

 What is a Veterinary Assistant?

-A veterinary assistant works closely with a licensed veterinarian to provide a variety of specialized care and treatment for animals.
-Both veterinarians and veterinary assistants provide timely, accurate diagnosis, and treatments for animals, pets, hospitals, clinics, labs, zoos, and livestock.
+A veterinary assistant or veterinarian assistant works in conjunction with veterinarians providing treatment, aid, and care to ill, injured, and recovering animals.
+A veterinary assistant works closely with a licensed veterinarian treating animals via specialized care and surgical procedures.
+Both veterinarians and veterinary assistants are expected to provide accurate, timely diagnosis and treatment plans on behalf of pets, animals, hospitals, clinics, labs, zoos, and livestock.
 Some veterinary assistant will find themselves working in private clinics, animal shelters, or at an animal companion center.

 How to Become a Veterinary Assistant